 First, remove the air rail straps from the intake manifold.

-A universal swivel works best in removing the rail hold down nuts.
+A universal swivel works best in removing the air rail hold down clamp nuts.

-Make sure you remove any old "O" rings left in the intake manifold cavity (blue arrow).
+Make sure you remove any old "O" rings left in the intake manifold cavity (yellow arrow photograph below).

-Pictured below is one of the twelve the "hold down" clamp that provides, along with two "O" rings, sealing of the air rail tube to the intake manifold.
-Note the small hole (blue arrow) this secures the "O" rings to the manifold.
+Pictured below is one of the twelve the "hold down" clamps that provides, along with two "O" rings, sealing of the air rail tube to the intake manifold.
+Note the small hole (green arrow) that secures the "O" rings to the manifold.
 The larger hole fits the stud on the intake manifold.

 The objective was to fabricate inserts that would duplicate the air rail tubes as they enter the intake manifold.
-I started with twelve bolts 1/2 inch long, that were slightly larger than the small holes (blue arrow) in the hold down clamps.
+I started with twelve bolts 1/2 inch long, which were slightly larger than the small holes (red arrow photograph below) in the hold down clamps.

-I used a grinding wheel to grind down the last 1/4-inch of the bolt thread.
-The bolt must be rotated during this process to achieve the proper circumference.
+I used a grinding wheel to grind down the last 1/4-inch of the bolt thread. (the rest of the thread must remain untouched).
+The bolt must be rotated during this process to achieve the proper circumference. (red arrow photograph below).

-Carefully continue the grinding process until the last 1/4-inch of the bolt (red arrow) will fit snugly inside the smaller hole of the hold down clamp (blue arrow).
+(Photographs below) Carefully continue the grinding process until the last 1/4-inch of the bolt (red arrow) will fit snugly inside the smaller hole of the hold down clamp (yellow arrow).
 The objective is to make the circumference of the bolt the same size as the air rail tube.

-The next process was to thread the small hole of the hold down clamp to accept the bolt.
+The next process was to tap and thread the small hole of the hold down clamp to accept the bolt.
 I used a 5/16 tap to accept the 5/16 bolt.

 Use a reamer to clean up the entry and exit openings ensuring that the clamp has a perfectly flat surface.

-With the hold down clamp threaded (red arrow) and the bolt suitably modified (blue arrow) the bolt is screwed into the hold down clamp and tightened.
+With the hold down clamp threaded (red arrow photograph below) and the bolt now suitably modified (yellow arrow) the bolt is screwed into the hold down clamp and tightened.

-I used new "O" rings.
+I used new "O" rings the same size as the originals. (green arrows photographs below).
 These are placed over the modified bolt.

 Because of the "O" ring recess depth machined in the manifold two "O" rings are required for proper sealing.
 This is exactly as per the original air rail tube installation.
 Two new "O" rings are placed over the modified bolt.
 This essentially duplicates the air rail tube seal at the intake manifold.

-The modified clamp, bolt and "O" ring assembly is inverted and placed in the intake manifold opening.
-The large hole is installed in it's proper location on the manifold stud.
+The modified clamp, bolt and "O" ring assembly is inverted and placed in the intake manifold opening. (green arrow photograph below) The large hole is installed in its proper location on the manifold stud.

 Duplicate the process eleven more times and you are done.

-The pipe (blue arrow) that feeds the air rail should be capped.
+Just on GP, the pipe (green arrow photograph below) that feeds the air rail should be capped.
 Removing the pipe is almost impossible without removing the engine.

-I used a clamp and a 1 inch vinyl cap designed for chair legs.
-Available at any Home Depot store.
+I used a clamp and a 1 inch vinyl cap designed for chair legs. (yellow arrow) Available at any Home Depot store.

 Air Rail removal project complete.